📋 Healthy Million Dollar Spaghetti Casserole Recipe

 Cuisine American, North American

-Keyword casserole, leftover spaghetti noodles, million dollar
+Keyword casserole, leftover spaghetti noodles, million dollar, spaghetti

 Cook ground beef, onions and green pepper (and mushrooms IF using fresh) on stovetop, in frying pan until ground beef is browned.
 Drain and return to pot.